Review checklist book

 Ineffective management of accounts receivable and accounts payable can lead to cash flow challenges that can affect effective business operations.
 The specific challenges include:

-- Overdue accounts: Failure to handle overdue accounts strains a business’s relationship with customers or suppliers.
+• Overdue accounts: Failure to handle overdue accounts strains a business’s relationship with customers or suppliers.
 For instance, unpaid invoices can result in customer dissatisfaction.
-Also, delayed supplier payments damage trust, affecting favorable payment terms in the future.
+The inability to meet short-term liabilities and delayed supplier payments damage trust and affect favorable payment terms in the future.

-- Increased manual processes: An increased reliance on manual processes increases the risk of human errors during journal entries, resulting in inaccurate financial records and a lack of informed decision-making.
+• Increased manual processes: Reliance on manual processes increases the risk of human errors during journal entries, resulting in inaccurate financial records and a lack of informed decision-making.

 Efficient Management Ensures: